-Exercise your wrists, when possible.
-Practice and use the other hand too, while operating the mouse!
-Try using the mouse with both the hands alternatively.
+Exercise your wrists when possible.
+Practice and use the other hand, too, while operating the mouse!
+Try using the mouse with both hands alternatively.
 It may feel difficult initially, but things get easier with time.

 Surgery is something nobody wants.

-These posts on How to prevent Carpal Tunnel Syndrome and 5 health issues, every over 40 computer user should be aware of may also interest you!
+These posts on how to prevent Carpal Tunnel Syndrome and health issues which every over 40 computer user should be aware of, are sure to interest most of you!